Proactive Real Estate Tax Planning & Advisory in Utah

 • Investors with multiple properties or mixed-use portfolios

-• Business owners whose real estate activity interacts with an S-corporation
+• Business owners whose real estate strategy must be coordinated with other income sources (including operating companies)

 • Investors transitioning from single-property ownership to portfolio growth